Data and Statistical Analysis

 (Cliff Barackman and I have come to different conclusions about the credibility of the Paul Freeman bigfoot hand casts (and others), interpretations thereof, and some implications of bigfoot hand anatomy, which I feel lends itself to a healthy debate, much needed in the field of bigfoot research.
 Let readers weigh the evidence for themselves is always my stance.)

 I have posted a portion of the data from my book Bigfoot in Evolutionary Perspective on this site.
-A subset of this data was obtained from John Green’s database (Sasquatchdatabase.com), open and freely available to anyone online, so I think it only reasonable that I should make any conclusions derived from this data available as well, together with some of the more straightforward charts and tables used to illustrate it.
+A subset of this data was derived from John Green’s sightings database (Sasquatchdatabase.com–note: no longer operational 2019), formerly open and freely available to anyone online, so I think it only reasonable that I should make any conclusions derived from this data available as well, together with some of the more straightforward charts and tables used to illustrate it.
 I have also added tables and charts based on my own research.
 Of course, I have conducted in-depth analysis of these topics in my book, and I am only briefly touching upon these here.